hpjeonGIT/Tips/CV.md

   - How Computers Work (2023)
   - Programming with Julia (2023)
   - Complete Ruby Programmer – Master Ruby (2023)
+  - The Complete Haskell Course: From Zero to Expert!
+(2023)
   - Kubernetes for the Absolute Beginners - Hands-on (2022)
   - Master Puppet for DevOps Success (2022)
   - OpenStack Essentials (2022)